Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 \subsection{Impact of systematic uncertainties}

 The effects of systematic uncertainties on the search are studied for hypothesised signals using the signal-strength parameter $\mu$, the ratio of the extracted cross-section (Section~\ref{sec:results}) to the injected hypothesised signal cross-section.
-The expected relative uncertainties in the best-fit $\mu$ value from the leading sources of systematic uncertainty are shown in Table~\ref{tab:np_ranking} for the ggF production of an RS graviton with $m(\Gkk)=600$~\GeV\ and 2~\TeV.
-Apart from the statistical uncertainties in the data, the uncertainties with the largest impact on the sensitivity of the searches are from the size of the MC samples, background normalisations, measurements of small-$R$ and large-$R$ jets, and background modelling.
-For signals with higher mass, the data statistical uncertainty becomes dominant.
+The expected relative uncertainties in the best-fit $\mu$ value from the leading sources of systematic uncertainties are shown in Table~\ref{tab:np_ranking} for the ggF production of an RS graviton with $m(\Gkk)=600$~\GeV\ and 2~\TeV.
+Apart from the statistical uncertainties in the data, the uncertainties with the largest impact on the sensitivity of the searches are from the sizes of the MC samples, measurements of small-$R$ and large-$R$ jets, background normalisations and modellings.
+Uncertainties related to the jet measurements, such as jet energy scale and resolution, affect the search primarily through their impacts on the shapes of the discriminant mass distributions of both signal and background processes.
+Uncertainties on the normalisations of background contributions estimated using CRs arise from CR statistics as well as MC event generators used to extroplate from CRs to SRs.
+Background modelling uncertainties include uncertainties on their normalisations, if estimated from MC simulations, as well as on the shapes of the mass distributions.
+The normalisations are affected by the uncertainties on the theoretical cross sections and on the luminosity.
+The shapes are affected by, in addition to experimental sources, theoretical sources such as PDF, ISR/FSR, and MC generator etc. For signals with higher mass, the data statistical uncertainty becomes dominant.
 The effects of systematic uncertainties for the other searches are similar.